2019 Canadian federal election: Canadian Election Study

+The RDD internet survey largely replicated the larger online study, although it contained fewer questions and has a smaller sample (CPS n=4,021; PES n=2,889).

+In both surveys, the core questions were drawn from previous CES (to preserve continuity) on key issues such as vote intentions, issue positions, partisanship, and political engagement.

+The 2019 Canadian Election Study was led by Laura Stephenson, Allison Harell, Daniel Rubenson and Peter Loewen.

+The table below is the indicated vote choice in the 2019 election from the PES, cross-tabbed with demographic questions.
+The weights have been adjusted to match the actual results of the election.

+Demographics

 Election aftermath

 Following the election, Trudeau ruled out a coalition and announced that his new cabinet would be sworn in on November 20, 2019.
 On November 4, 2019, Elizabeth May announced that she would be stepping down as leader of the Green Party.
 On December 12, 2019, Andrew Scheer announced that he was resigning as leader of the Conservative Party.

 Recounts

 Defeated parties sought recounts in three ridings where the races were won by a few hundred votes.
 The Bloc Québécois made its request in the Quebec Superior Court for the ridings of Hochelaga and Québec and the NDP sought a recount for the riding of Port Moody—Coquitlam.
 Federal judges accepted the requests and ruled that recounts should happen for those ridings.
 All three recount requests were withdrawn during the recounting process, thus the victors stayed the same.

 Electoral reform

 The nature of the elections' results reignited calls for electoral reform.
 Some commentators argued against the current first-past-the-post system, while others defended it.
 Dominic O'Sullivan, Associate Professor of Political Science at Charles Sturt University, argued that Canada should follow in New Zealand's footsteps with their electoral reform.
 News outlets also published articles showing what the election results could have looked like if Trudeau had kept his promise on electoral reform.

 After the election, Elizabeth May sent Prime Minister Justin Trudeau a letter recommending STV as a compromise for electoral reform since it meets some of the concerns Trudeau expressed in the past.

 A poll published by the Angus Reid Institute showed that support for electoral reform and proportional representation in particular skyrocketed following the election.